munitionprovostcourt326/pi-spi-sdk/README.md

 # or
 yarn add pi-spi-sdk
 ```

-π-SPI enables **cross-border transactions** within the West African Economic and Monetary Union (UEMOA), which spans eight countries: Benin, Burkina Faso, Côte d'Ivoire, Guinea-Bissau, Mali, Niger, Senegal, and Togo.
+π-SPI operates on a single currency, the XOF (West African CFA Franc), and processes payments in real-time with instant confirmation.
+It also enables **cross-border transactions** within the West African Economic and Monetary Union (UEMOA), which spans eight countries: Benin, Burkina Faso, Côte d'Ivoire, Guinea-Bissau, Mali, Niger, Senegal, and Togo.

-The infrastructure operates on a single currency, the XOF (West African CFA Franc), and processes payments in real-time with instant confirmation.
-Users can send payments using alias-based methods, which means they don't need to share their actual account numbers.

-**Transaction types supported:**

-π-SPI supports seamless interoperability between different payment systems throughout the region.
 Payments can flow between traditional bank accounts across UEMOA countries, from bank accounts to mobile money wallets like MTN, Orange Money, and Moov, from mobile wallets back to bank accounts, and even between mobile money wallets regardless of which provider each person uses.

-All these transaction types work seamlessly through the unified infrastructure, enabling businesses and individuals to send and receive payments across different financial institutions and mobile money providers within the UEMOA region.
+To use this SDK in a production ready application, you need to be connected to a certified PI-SPI participant or PSP.

 ## Usage example